2013/14 SCC Transfer Center Workshops

 "Next Steps" University Transfer Information Workshop:

-University representatives present important information on how to complete the steps you'll need to take between applying to the university and starting classes there.
-Get info on sending transcripts, the Statement of Intent, deposit payments, new student orientation, registering for classes, campus life, and more.
+University representatives present critical information on how to complete the steps you'll need to follow between the time you apply to the university and the day you start classes there.
+Get info on sending transcripts, the Statement of Intent, deposit payments, new student orientation, housing, registering for classes, campus life, and more.

 This workshop is presented by university representatives for students who are planning to earn a JD and pursue a career as a lawyer.
 Learn about how to prepare for law school, the LSAT exam, admission requirements, and what to expect in law school.